MEDIA MANAGEMENT IN PSO BASIC COURSE

 Course Description

-Due to a dynamic character of PSO each Public Affairs Officer must be appropriately trained and prepared for media engagement prior to his/her deployment and have a minimum of core requirements including: awareness of NATO Military Policy on Public Affairs, ability to operate in media environment (including preparing news releases, conducting interviews and press conferences) and advertence to the constant media presence and the importance of media relations, as those are prerequisites for comprehensive understanding of media environment and effective communication in PSO.
-This course provides participants with the basic knowledge necessary to understand both the opportunities and challenges of the media presence in Peace Support Operations.
+Due to the dynamic character of PSO, each Public Affairs Officer must be appropriately trained and prepared for media engagement prior to his/her deployment and have a minimum of core requirements including awareness of NATO Military Policy on Public Affairs, ability to operate in media environment (including preparing news releases, conducting interviews and press conferences) and advertence to the constant media presence and the importance of media relations, as those are prerequisites for a comprehensive understanding of media environment and effective communication in PSO.

 Course Aim

-The aim of the course is to provide participants with the basic knowledge necessary to understand both the opportunities and challenges of the media presence in Peace Support Operations and to train necessary skills required to best utilize Public Affairs within operational process, ensuring unity of effort in the accomplishment of mission objectives.
+The aim of the course is to provide participants with the basic knowledge necessary to understand both the opportunities and challenges of the media presence in peace support operations and to train the necessary skills required to best utilize Public Affairs within an operational process, ensuring unity of effort in the accomplishment of mission objectives.

 Learning objectives

-- Estimate contemporary characteristics of contemporary public and media relations
+• Estimate basic characteristics of contemporary public relations and media relations;

-- Distinguising NATO Military Policy on Public Affairs as a part of wider NATO Strategic Communications (STRATCOM)
+• Distinguish NATO Military Policy on Public Affairs as a part of the wider NATO Strategic Communications (STRATCOM);

-- Illustrate key functions and responsibilities of MilPA in PSO environment
+• Illustrate key functions and responsibilities of MilPA in the PSO environment;

-- Develop product to support media activities in PSO environment
+• Develop products to support media activities in the PSO environment;

 Course Participants

-- The course is designed forallmilitary, police and civilian personnel as well for postgraduate students of Media and Journalism
+• The course is designed for all military, police, and civilian personnel as well as for postgraduate students of Media and Journalism;

 Remarks